cannlytics/cannlytics/tools/functions/parse_receipt_jobs/readme.md

 The `parse_receipt_jobs` cloud function requires a `env.yaml` file in the root directory of the function.
 This file should contain the following environment variables:

-- `CANNLYTICS_API_KEY`: The API key for the Cannlytics API, used for parsing COAs.
+- `IDENTITY_TOOLKIT_API_KEY`: The API key for the [Identity Platform](https://console.cloud.google.com/customer-identity/providers), used for authenticating users.

 See the `requirements.txt` file for a list of Python dependencies.